What does this program do?

 Capital Needs Assessment Process Addendum (PDF) - This Addendum addresses the Capital Needs Assessment (CNA) process for RD-financed properties.
 It provides guidance and clarification to assist RD borrowers, providers and staff for all RD required CNA assessments for loan making and servicing.
 This Addendum includes general instructions to be used in completing the RD CNA reports, specific instructions on how to use the expected useful life tables, and a set of applicable forms including the Terms of Reference form; Systems and Conditions forms; and Evaluator's Summary forms.
 This Addendum is comprised of nine main sections: 1) Definitions; 2) Contract Addendum; 3) Requirements and Statement of Work (SOW) for a CNA; 4) The CNA Review Process; 5) Guidance for the Multi-Family Housing (MFH) CNA Recipient Regarding Contracting for a CNA; 6) Revising an Accepted CNA During Underwriting; 7) Updating a CNA; 8) Incorporating a Property’s Rehabilitation into a CNA; and 9) Repair and Replacement Schedule.
 This entire Addendum should be made available to RD MFH property owners, applicants and CNA Providers who are or are planning to submit transactions using the MPR or any other RD RRH or FLH program loan making or servicing authorities.
 Only CNAs following this Addendum will be accepted.

-Preliminary Assessment Tools (Download.zip/xltm) - Version 8.2.1 as posted contains updates that align the application evaluation tool with the latest median income and tax credit information published for 2022.
-This version retains the same enhancements and functionality of Version 8.1.
+Preliminary Assessment Tools (Download.zip/xltm) - PAT (v8.3.1) released 10/2/2023 as posted contains updates that align the Preliminary Assessment Tool (PAT) with the 2024 Management fees.
+This version retains the same enhancements and functionality of Version 8.3.
+The PAT (v8.3.1) can upgrade current versions of PATv8.3.
 A summary of updates may be found on the “About This Template” sheet within the template.

 Individual states may have particular requirements based on state and local regulations.
 For information, contact your designated regional office.
 You can find contact information on the Contact tab.